laaksomavrick/devblog/content/blog/building-a-blog-in-aws/index.md

 * For configuring the infrastructure, I chose [Terraform](https://www.terraform.io/) as an infrastructure-as-code solution.
 Likewise, the industry standard IaC solution.
 * To deploy the blog, I opted to use [Github Actions](https://github.com/features/actions) to set up continuous integration and deployment pipelines.
 Github is being used for version control already and actions integrates with this well.

-You can find all code referenced in [this github repository](https://github.com/laaksomavrick/devblog).

 ## High level technoblather